esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 .. image:: damped_signals.png
    :height: 260px

+By construction, we made the (white) noise of the same strength as the signal, hence by eye the oscillations present in channel1 are hardly visible.

-To recap: we have generated a synthetic dataset with a 50Hz nuisance signal and white noise on both channels, and ``channel1`` additionally carries the damped harmonic signal.
+To recap: we have generated a synthetic dataset white noise on both channels, and channel1 additionally carries the damped harmonic signal.

 .. hint::
    Further details about artificial data generation can be found at the :ref:`synth_data` section.